 Very much of learning is what you can recall, and parts are also what you can do.
 Insight is what you grasp of what you have learnt.
 One may say it is the top of the learning chain, from low-levelled or rote learning, massing without understanding things - and upwards to clear realizations that really work well.

-Learning and insight should blend.
+So learning and insight may meet.
 Learning is had by a stepwise ascent, as shown by Benjamin Bloom et al. [Taxonomy of learning].

-Insights tend to be tricky.
-They might be flights of fancy and wrong inspiration, or true, about true, a bit true and so on towards wholly bluffs.
-Conclusions derived from a learning process are often like bits of insights with material beneath them, and not hanging in the air.
+Conclusions derived from a learning process are often like bits of insights with material beneath them.
 Conclusions that build on fit learning may further be represented as symbols of various sorts.
 That is about as high as stepwise learning goes.

-Once there was a disciplinarian monk who had kept the precepts all his life.
-As he was walking one night, he stepped on something that squished, and imagined it was a frog, a mother frog laden with eggs.
-Mortified at the thought of having killed a pregnant frog, when the monk went to sleep that night he dreamed that hundreds of frogs came to him demanding his life.
-He was utterly terrified.
+A monk who had kept the precepts all his life was out walking one dark night, accidentally stepped on something that squished.
+He imagined it was a frog, a mother frog laden with eggs.
+Mortified at the thought of having killed a pregnant frog, the monk went to sleep that night and dreamed that hundreds of frogs came to him demanding his life.
+He was terrified.